meringlab/FlashWeave.jl/README.md

 ## Versioning and API ##

 FlashWeave follows [semantic versioning](https://semver.org/).
 Stability guarantees are only provided for exported functions (official API), anything else should be considered untested and subject to change.
+Note, that FlashWeave is currently in its experimental phase (version < v1.0), which means that breaking interface changes may occur in every minor version.